 SOUTHERN CHA CHA RELISH RECIPE

-This Southern Cha Cha relish recipe makes a condiment that was first popular in the 1800's in the Southern states.
+This Southern Cha Cha relish recipe (also spelled chow chow or cha-cha) makes a condiment that was first popular in the 1800's in the Southern states.
 Probably just as popular today if not more so.

 Total time: 50 mins

 Ingredients:- 4 cups cabbage, grated

 - 4 cups green tomatoes, chopped (you can substitute red tomatoes)